 Many MBA programs, like those offered by Harvard and Stanford, feature access to online lectures about the art and science of negotiating that can be accessed for free.

 Take this lecture by Harvard Professor Deepak Malhotra.
 While the lecture is ostensibly about negotiating a job offer, the principles detailed in the video can be applied to a variety of settings.

 Stepping out of the safe confines of corporate America and into the fast lane of entrepreneurship can be frightening.
 After all, a life as an entrepreneur can be far less predictable and far more isolating.
 You’ll be forced to take a series of challenging business decisions alone.

 Remember that success is ephemeral, even for the most successful of us.
 No one stays on top forever.
-Not Tiger Woods.
-Not Barack Obama.
-Not Donald Trump.
-No one.
+Tiger Woods didn’t.
+Neither did Barack Obama.
+Donald Trump won’t either.
 Have the perspective to know that all entrepreneurs go through difficult periods when they can’t seem to make the right business choices.

 But by building a network of professionals who are ready to lend you advice and access, and by investing in yourself to acquire new skills, you’ll be setting yourself up for entrepreneurial success.